 Raise your hand if you wish it was socially acceptable to LIVE in leggings.
 Anyone else?

 I freakin’ love leggings, but I usually can’t justify wearing them every day on a trip.
 For starters, I don’t want to look like I’m going to work out – the overly athletic look isn’t what I want out of a legging.
-I want to look like I’m wearing real pants, but FEEL like my legs are firmly wrapped in stretchy goodness.
+I don’t want to look like I’m going to the gym, but I do want to feel like my legs are firmly wrapped in stretchy goodness.

-So, does a magical pant actually exist that is close enough to leggings to make me feel like I’m lounging at home all day, but functional enough to actually wear out and about on a day of exploring?
-My friends: THOSE PANTS DO EXIST.
+So, does a magical pair of leggings actually exist that will make me feel like I’m lounging at home all day, but not make it look like I’m on my way to the gym while out exploring?
+Y’all, YES.

 ✔ There’s a nice, thick waistband.